 Fenugreek is commercially available in different forms as raw fenugreek seeds, defatted fenugreek seed powder, tablets, capsules, and tincture.

 Take one teaspoon fenugreek seed and add it to one cup of water, boil and steep it for 5 to 10 minutes.
 Remove from heat and drink with or without sweetener (Stevia).
 You can take fenugreek tea as a hot or cold drink.

 Fenugreek seeds contain alkaloid trigonelline and protein high in lysine and L-tryptophan.
 Fenugreek has steroidal saponins; diosgenin, yamogenin, tigogenin, and neotigogenin.
 Mucilaginous fiber has beneficial effects on lowering blood-sugar-levels.

-Possible side effects & medicine interaction of Fenugreek
+Possible side effects of Fenugreek

-While Fenugreek is generally considering being safe when used moderately, there have been reports of a few minor side effects.
+While Fenugreek is considering being safe when used moderately, there have been reports of a few minor side effects.
 Nausea is one common side effect, while other people have reported gastrointestinal discomfort (diarrhea and gas).

 It is not recommendable to use fenugreek during pregnancy since it has the potential to induce labor.